Decision-Aware Predictions for Right-Hand Side Parameters in Linear Programs: Details and Additional Results for Synthetic Data Experiment

-For $\lambda \in [10^{-12}, 10^{0}]$, we see that both the regularization level and the average in-sample optimality gap decreases, suggesting that regularization is effective in improving model quality.
-As $\lambda$ increases further, we see that the average in-sample optimality gap increases and plateaus, and there is minimal impact on the regularization level $r(\widehat{\bs{W}})$.
+For $\lambda \in [10^{-12}, 10^{0}]$, we see that the regularization level decreases {whereas the average in-sample optimality gap remains relatively unaffected}, suggesting that regularization is effective in improving model quality.
+As $\lambda$ increases further, we see that there is minimal impact on the regularization level $r(\widehat{\bs{W}})$.

 We also investigate the affect of jointly varying $(\lambda, \gamma)$ in the primal-DAL problem \eqref{prob:fixedPrimalTrainLinear} on the average in-sample optimality gap $\frac{1}{N}\sum_{i \in [N]}(\inner{\bs{c}, \bs{x}_i^\star} - \inner{\widehat{\bs{W}}\bs{\obs}_i, \hat{\bs{y}}_i})$, the value $r(\widehat{\bs{W}}) = \sum_{j \in [m]}\sum_{k \in [d]}|\widehat{W}_{jk}|$, and the value $\phi(\widehat{\bs{W}}) = \sum_{i \in [N]}\sum_{j \in [m]}\max\{0, b_{ij} - \inner{\bs{w}_j, \bs{\obs}_i}\}$ of the penalty function using the solution $(\widehat{\bs{W}}, (\hat{\bs{y}}_i))$ obtained from Algorithm \ref{alg:acs}.
-We plot the median of each of these values in Figure \ref{fig:pen_reg_component_functions}.
+We plot the median of each of these values in Figure {\ref{fig:primal_dal_gamma_pos}}.

 Regardless of the choice of $(\lambda, \gamma)$, we see that the dominating term is the penalty function $\phi$.
-One interesting observation is that for a fixed regularization parameter $\lambda \in \{10^0, 10^3, 10^6, 10^9\}$, the average in-sample optimality gap (part (a)) goes down as the penalty parameter $\gamma$ increases.
+One interesting observation is that for a fixed regularization parameter $\lambda \in \{10^0, 10^3, 10^6, 10^9\}$, the average in-sample duality gap (part (a)) goes down as the penalty parameter $\gamma$ increases.
 This seems to coincide with Corollary \ref{cor:squeezing}, as the constraints $\bs{Ax}_i^\star \geq \bs{W\obs}_i$ are enforced in \eqref{prob:fixedPrimalTrainLinear} and the constraints $\bs{W\obs}_i \geq \bs{b}_i$ are penalized when violated through the function $\phi$.